AlmostGalactic/RetroLang/README.md

 - **pop:** Removes the last element from an array.
 - **len:** Returns the length of an array.
 - **reverse:** Reverses the order of elements in an array.
-- **set:** Sets an index of a specified array to a value.
+- **set:** Sets a value at a given index in an array.

 ### Utility Functions
 - **typeof:** Returns the type of a variable.

-These functions allow you to perform a wide range of operations without having to implement complex logic from scratch.
+These built-ins allow you to perform many operations without writing complex code from scratch.

 ---

 ## Example Projects

-Here are a few ideas of projects you could build with RetroLang:
+Here are a few ideas for projects you can build with RetroLang:

 ### 1. Simple Calculator